 This workshop was originally presented on November 19, 2020 as part of Geography Awareness Week, hosted by the Data Services team at the University Libraries.
 Download session guide and demo data table for geocoding here.

-Note - If accessing Streetmap Premium on a computer in the Research Studio, the datasets are save to the D: drive.
+Note - If accessing Streetmap Premium on a computer in the Research Studio, the datasets are on the D: drive.